-The shot at the top of this post is from a December wedding.
-It was taken on a very stormy dark wet and windy day and while we did briefly get a couple of outdoor photos, it was one of those days where most of the photos were taken inside.
+The shot above is from a December wedding.
+It was taken on a very stormy dark day, and while we did briefly get a couple of outdoor photos, it was one of those days where most of the photos were taken inside.
 I knew pretty early in the day we weren’t going to get outside later in the evening for a night portrait, but I did want to deliver the couple something different from the rest of the photos.
-I needed to do it quickly, though, and also the venue was pretty busy with guests and wasn’t offering a whole load of obvious options for somewhere to get such a photo.
+I needed to do it quickly, though.
+As a slight complication, the main part of the venue where the drinks reception was taking place was pretty busy with guests, and wasn’t offering a whole load of obvious options for somewhere to get such a photo.

 In a situation like that, the thing to do is scout.
 Walk around the venue, looking for interesting light (or indeed interesting lack of light), textures, geometries or compositions.
-I found a few of these at once in the marquee where the dinner was going to take place.
+I found a few of these all at once in the marquee where the dinner was due to take place.

 Here’s a straight up “room shot” that is standard fare for a wedding photographer – a wide angle overview of the room before guests arrive in for dinner.
 To the eye the lighting in the room was warm – largely coming from the strips of lights above the canopy which were a “warm white” (with a splash of purple from uplighters at the side of the space).
 I’ve white-balanced this shot to convey that warm feel and enhance the colour contrast between the ambient light and the purple accent lights on the chairs and tables in the left half of the frame.